tildeleb/crcbench/README.md

 	  -z	all data is zero.

-###Sample output from MacBookPro Intel Core i7 2860QM 4 core @ 2.5 GHz
+###Sample output from a MacBookPro Intel Core i7 2860QM 4 core @ 2.5 GHz

 ####Go 1.5.1 using IEEE CRC from standard library (ieee)